Anti-Slavery and Anti-Trafficking Statement

 ANTI-SLAVERY, ANTI-TRAFFICKING, AND EXPLOITATION PREVENTION POLICIES

 SWAG maintains a robust framework to prevent any form of human exploitation on our platform.
 We have a zero-tolerance policy for slavery, human trafficking, coercion or any kind of forced participation in content creation.
+This encompasses integrated strategies for verification, monitoring, reporting, and assistance, aligning with global human rights norms, anti-trafficking regulations, and financial compliance mandates.
 These policies apply to all platform participants – creators, members, and any third parties – and are enforced through strict onboarding checks, continuous monitoring, user reporting mechanisms, and collaboration with law enforcement.
 We recognize our responsibility to ensure that all content on SWAG is produced consensually by adults and that our platform is not used to facilitate or profit from human trafficking or exploitation in any way.

 ZERO-TOLERANCE POLICY STATEMENT